s-r-e-e-r-a-j/TermTalk/README.md

 - Colored banner and messages for a cool terminal vibe
 - Lightweight and easy to use
 - Supports Linux and Termux
+-**Messages are sent and received only by the clients.
+The server acts solely as an intermediary to route messages between clients.**

 ## Requirements
 - Python 3.x